-- 26. Division 1 outlines the application of Part 4. - 27.
-Division 2 sets out the Daily fees, travel tiers (Table 4A), remuneration packaging and other related matters for part-time office holders. - 28.
-Division 3 sets out the Annual fees (Table 4B) and other related matters for AAT members. - 29.
-The provisions of this Part remain unchanged from those contained in Part 4 of the previous determination.
+- 30. Division 1 outlines the application of Part 4. - 31.
+Division 2 sets out the Daily fees and travel tier (Table 4A), remuneration packaging and other related matters for part-time office holders.
+It implements the general adjustment described in paragraph 9 of this document. - 32.
+Division 3 sets out the Annual fees (Table 4B) and other related matters for AAT members.
+It implements the general adjustment described in paragraph 9 of this document. - 33.
+The provisions of this Part remain otherwise unchanged from those contained in Part 4 of the previous determination.